cumbersomeamir/Shortest-Mnist-handwriting-dataset-program/README.md

-# Shortest-Mnist-handwriting-dataset-program in 20 lines of code
+# Mnist-handwriting-dataset-program in 20 lines of code